 There are a few scenarios where Wix is not so great, particularly if:

-- You want your website in multiple languages.
+- You want your own web pages in multiple languages.
 There are some SEO shortcomings for multilingual sites that make Wix less than ideal if you’re after organic traffic from search engines.
 Webnode would be a much better solution

 - You’re on a tight budget.
 Plans start at $16, and although there is a free plan, you won’t be able to use your own domain (or get rid of the Wix ad).
 Weebly and Webnode are more affordable alternatives